bahrus/templ-mount/README.md

 ## Changing parameters via href property of template [TODO].

-## Defining a Web Component using templ-mount [TODO]
+## Defining a Web Component using templ-mount [untested idea]

 Suppose you are developing a web component used to help illustrate the sequence of moves behind a chess match between Kasparov and Deep Blue.

 You first create a [template](https://codepen.io/sybiljas/pen/zYOyjjN) [for](https://codepen.io/anon/pen/JQRwxa) [a](https://codepen.io/anon/pen/YoPXyJ) [chess](https://codepen.io/SampathParavasthu/pen/WmNwGQ) [board](https://codepen.io/rawright-the-sans/pen/BvBrYG).

 I've taken an average of the number of lines of custom JavaScript needed to create these boards: 0.
-(The first example does use a js-based web-component, css-doodle, for fancier effects, though.)
+Okay, the first example is all HTML, but it uses a js-based web-component, css-doodle, for fancier effects, though.
+Having the browser natively support HTML **with dependencies** seems to be beyond anyone's wildest dreams currently.
+Just not technically feasible, we are told.
+Anyway...

 We know exactly where the chess pieces will be when the game starts, so we don't really need fancy JS in our web component for that, just the html for the board, as shown in the code-pens.